-EDCE 565 Assessment in Comm Counseling
+EDCE 565 - Assessment in Clinical Mental Health Counseling

 This course is intended to familiarize students with test and non-test methods of appraisal, including administration, scoring, and interpretation of tests.
 Individual and group tests and clinical procedures widely used to appraise intelligence, aptitudes, interests, achievement, development, personality, and learning approaches are surveyed.
 It is stressed that this course is not intended to qualify students to perform psychological assessments or to otherwise perform assessment services to the public.
 Its purpose is to familiarize students with appraisal methods and instruments typically used in counseling and to assist students in the process of performing assessments appropriate to the counseling profession.

-Prerequisite: EDCE 588 Minimum Grade: C and EDCE 616 Minimum Grade: C
+Pre-requisites: EDCE 588 and EDCE 616